cheerypal/Machine-Learning-1/README.md

-This is a reupload of CW1 for F20DL
+This is a reuploaded version of CW1 for F20DL